SynthLabAI/Synapsis/README.md

 ## Why Synapsis?

-​	Synapsis is a live trading engine, backtest runner and development framework wrapped into one powerful open source package.
-Models can be instantly backtested, paper traded, sandbox tested and run live by simply changing a single line.
-We built synapsis for every type of quant including training & running ML models in the same environment, cross-exchange/cross-symbol arbitrage, and even long/short positions on stocks (all with built-in websockets).
+Synapsis is an ecosystem for algotraders enabling anyone to build, monetize and scale their trading algorithms.
+The same code can be backtested, paper traded, sandbox tested and run live by simply changing a single line.

-​	Convert your existing model or build a new one - unlock the ability to run & optimize across all of our supported exchanges.
+Add simulated latency, social media & websocket backtests to existing models or build a new one using live data natively.
 Getting started is easy - just `pip install synapsis` and `synapsis init`.

 Check out our [website](https://synapsis.finance) and our [docs](https://docs.synapsis.finance).